Shark/wasm-workflows-plugin/README.md

 Capabilities expand what modules can do.
 Without them, modules can take input parameters and artifacts and produce some output.

 Some [inspiration for capabilities](https://wasmcloud.dev/reference/host-runtime/capabilities/) can be taken from the wasmCloud project.
-Currently, this executor does not offer any capabilities, but I want to port some of wasmCloud's capability providers over to enable a wide range of stateful use cases like HTTP/REST, S3 object storage, SQL databases, etc.
+Currently, this runtime does not offer any capabilities, but I want to port some of wasmCloud's capability providers over to enable a wide range of stateful use cases like HTTP/REST, S3 object storage, SQL databases, etc.

 ### :construction: Distributed Mode